Officiel-TinkerThink/Titanic---Machine-learning-for-disaster/README.md

 This repository contains the code and documentation for my submission to the Titanic Kaggle competition.
 The goal of this project is to predict whether a passenger survived or not based on various features provided in the dataset.

 ## Project Structure
-data/: Contains the training and testing datasets (train.csv, test.csv). notebooks/: Jupyter notebooks for different stages of the project.
+- data/: Contains the training and testing datasets (train.csv, test.csv).
+- notebooks/: Jupyter notebooks for different stages of the project.
-01_Exploratory_Data_Analysis.ipynb: Exploring the dataset and visualizing key features.
+1. Exploratory_Data_Analysis.ipynb: Exploring the dataset and visualizing key features.
-02_Data_Preprocessing.ipynb: Handling missing values, encoding categorical variables, and feature engineering.
+2. Data_Preprocessing.ipynb: Handling missing values, encoding categorical variables, and feature engineering.
-03_Model_Training.ipynb: Choosing and training machine learning models.
+3. Model_Training.ipynb: Choosing and training machine learning models.
-04_Model_Evaluation.ipynb: Evaluating model performance and fine-tuning hyperparameters. src/: Python scripts for utility functions or reusable code. output/: Contains the final model and submission file.
+4. Model_Evaluation.ipynb: Evaluating model performance and fine-tuning hyperparameters.
+- output/: Contains the final model and submission file.

 # Getting Started
 ## Prerequisites